Europe's bank supervision deal raises firewall hopes

 A banking union is meant to break what leaders described in June as the “vicious circle” whereby indebted governments prop up their ailing banks at great cost and the banks in turn buy the lion’s share of their country’s bonds as they sink in value.

-To succeed it must also reassure investors and savers that if they put their money into a euro zone bank, the bloc will, up to a point, honor them.
+To succeed it must also reassure investors and savers that if they put their money into a euro zone bank, the bloc will, up to a point, honour them.

 Making the ECB the euro zone’s ultimate banking supervisor after six months of negotiation -- a short period of time in EU terms -- now paves the way for discussions on how to deal with bank failures.